-Marble is a soft stone made of calcium carbonate.
-It is easily stained, dulled, and scratched.
-You need to take care not to scratch it or expose it to acid (such as vinegar) or strong alkaline agents like ammonia and detergents.
-Baking soda is alkaline, so you should only use it with caution.
-It is also a mild abrasive, so you need to use it gently rather than applying elbow grease to your cleaning tasks.
+Marble is a soft stone made of calcium carbonate, so it's easily stained, dulled, and scratched.
+Do your best not to leave spills unaddressed and avoid exposing your counters to acidic substances (such as vinegar) or strong alkaline agents like ammonia and detergents.
+Baking soda is alkaline and is considered a mild abrasive, so you can use it to remove stubborn residue but should do so with care.

 - Baking soda